-American biotech firm Samumed is reportedly set to enter phase three clinical trials with a new serum that may “reverse” genetic hair loss.
+American biotech firm Samumed is reportedly set to enter phase three clinical trials with a new serum that may “reverse” genetic hair loss

 The California-based company, which is said to be worth $12bn, is applying a deep knowledge of how stem cells work to try and develop new treatments that will reverse the ageing process.
 Male Pattern Baldness

 that showed that the application of a solution it has named SMO4554 could increase the hair count in men who have thinning hair by 10 per cent when used for 135 days.

 now hopes to enter Phase III trials soon.
 This is the stage that needs to be successfully completed in order for medications to be passed by the necessary medical boards such as the MHRA and FDA

 Prompt regenerative cells into action

 The science behind the company’s approach is certainly interesting.
 SMO4554 has been designed to prompt progenitor stem cells, which repair and replenish specific parts of the body, into action.
 It does this by manipulating a set of proteins known as WNT pathways

 and encouraging hair growth.
-These do not involve stimulation of the WNT pathway but rather utilise the only two hair loss treatments currently available that are both clinically-proven and approved by both the MHRA and FDA - finasteride 1mg and minoxidil - to intervene.
+These do not involve stimulation of the WNT pathway but rather utilise either or both of the only two hair loss treatments that are currently both licensed by the MHRA and approved by the FDA - finasteride 1mg and high strength minoxidil - to intervene.

 .
 This is what binds to the hair follicles around the top of the scalp and hairline in men and women with a genetic predisposition to androgenetic/androgenic alopecia, causing gradual hair thinning, and - in men - sometimes eventual baldness.
 Inhibiting DHT can enable men to prevent hair loss and allow hair to grow normally, although whether the effects extend to the frontal area are unknown.
 Finasteride 1mg is not suitable for women at the present time.

-The Futurism website notes that Samumed has raised $300m for its research into developing a new 'cure for baldness', which certainly suggests a strong commitment from the company.
+notes that Samumed has raised $300m for its research into developing a new 'cure for baldness', which certainly suggests a strong commitment from the company.
 Cynics may point out that a 10 per cent increase in hair over 135 days - roughly 4 and a half months - is not particularly dramatic, and that the company can only have been disappointed that a more concentrated version of SMO4554 used in trials did not lead to better results.
 What perhaps makes the company’s approach unique and worth watching, however, is the suggestion that its formula can actually regenerate damaged follicles.
 Anticipated cost information is not yet available but, at this stage, it is likely that estimates will be released soon.

 Overwhelmed by options

 now and who has, perhaps, found themselves looking online for effective hair loss solutions, will likely feel overwhelmed by stories about the likes of Samumed and an assortment of other companies that are developing potential new treatments.
 Some sound advice, however, would be: don’t wait.